fletchjp/MERG-Arduino-Software/PicoRP2040/Readme.md

 I will be converting some examples to work with the Pico RP2040.

-I would like to be able to use the equivalent of the Arduino Streaming library with the Pico code.
+I wanted to be able to use the equivalent of the Arduino Streaming library with the Pico code.
 I have found that is works.

 The examples are described in a separate file